Two announcements landed in the same week. They solve overlapping problems. They reveal completely different beliefs about what's happening.

 #The Split Is Everywhere

 Storage is just where it's most visible.
-The same fork runs through the whole stack.
+The same fork runs through the whole stack, and each layer tells you something about where we are in the transition.

 #What the Bet Reveals

 The retrofit says: agents are a new kind of user.
 Give them access to what exists, and they'll figure it out.
-The value is compatibility — no migration, no new abstractions to learn, works with your existing stack.
+The value is compatibility — works with your existing stack, plugs into your existing identity providers, runs on your existing infrastructure.

 The new bet says: agents are a new kind of computing.
 They need primitives designed for how they work — iterative, parallel, disposable, branchable.
 The value is leverage — when the infrastructure matches the workload, you get capabilities that retrofits can't reach.